Himonn/gnome-childify/README.md

-# Life Sized Shents
+# Gnome Childify

-This plugin automatically turns any player with the RSN 'shents' to a Gnome Child
+This plugin automatically turns any player you choose into a gnome child!

-## Contact

-Discord: Himon#0594